The GSR Certification Program

 - Typical application areas with clear description of background and research questions that could be tackled by the simulator.

 - Input and output formats.
 If the simulator uses application-specific format, it should provide sample input and output files with details description of the file formats.

-- The documentation can be in any format but should be accessible directly from the resource homepage.
+- The documentation can be in any format but should be accessible directly from the simulator's homepage.

 - Published in peer-reviewed journals.
 The publication does not have to focus on the simulator, but should describe the simulation method and applications clearly.

 - List typical applications in the "Applications" tab of the GSR entry of the simulator.
 The author needs to identify typical application(s) of the simulator and list publications that use the simulator on GSR.
 The publications listed should use the simulator to simulate data.
-Publications that only mention the software resources (e.g. in a discussion section or review article) should not be included because these publications do not reflect use of the resource, or an application.
+Publications that only mention the simulator (e.g. in a discussion section or review article) should not be included because these publications do not reflect use of the simulator, or an application.

-This certificate ensures that the authors of the software resource is actively maintaining the resource and are actively addressing users’ questions, bug reports and feature requests.
+This certificate ensures that the authors of the simulator are actively maintaining the simulator and are actively addressing users’ questions, bug reports and feature requests.
 Simulators with this certificate should meet the following criteria: